top of page

 ONLINE SERVICES:

-There are services online each Sunday at 10:00 AM.
+There are services online each Sunday at 10:00 AM provided by the Fresno Bestsuin.
 Please follow the link: https://mobile.twitter.com/fresno_nishi You can also watch the service afterwards since they are recorded.

 Websites for Dharma Talks has been moved to the our LINKS TO WEBSITES page.